 ENROLLMENT REQUIREMENTS AND PROCEDURE

-- Any child, eligible for kindergarten (including junior K) up to 12 years old, may enroll in our Before and After School Program.
+- Any child, eligible for kindergarten (including junior K) up to 12 years old, may enroll in our Before and After School Program as long as they are at least 4 years, 9 months of age.

 - Please sign and complete the Child Information Card.
 We need 1 form per child.
 It is VERY important that you provide ALL requested information on this form to ensure the well-being of your child and also to comply with licensing rules.
 (We do not have access to the school’s records such as immunizations or insurance information)